You have turned-in this assignment. You can review the lesson and see your previous answers.

 Globe.

-Easy, and finally, atlas map.
+Finally atlas map.

 Fabulous.

-You said those brilliantly.
+You said that brilliantly.

-And let's find out what they mean, shall we?
-Okay, so a continent is a large land mass on Earth and there are seven: Antarctica, Asia, Europe, North America, South America, and Oceania.
+Okay, so a continent is a large landmass on Earth, and there are seven: Antarctica, Asia, Europe, North America, South America, and Oceania.

-A location is the particular position of something on Earth.
+A location is the particular position of something on earth.

 A globe is a map of Earth on a sphere.

-And atlas maps show the location of places and features at a global or national scale.
+And Atlas maps show the location of places and features at a global or national scale.

 Those keywords are going to come up during our lesson.